UniCreds

 1. Which banks are best for students in Germany?

-The best bank accounts for students in Germany are Commerzbank, N26, Comdirect, Deutsche Bank, Wise Borderless Account, DKB (Deutsche Kreditbank AG).
+The best bank accounts for students in Germany are Commerzbank, N26, Comdirect, Deutsche Bank, Wise Borderless Account, and DKB (Deutsche Kreditbank AG).

 2. Can I open a bank account in Germany as a student?